 Once someone donates, you’ll (of course) be sending them a donation thank-you letter.
 In fact, you should probably send two.
 The first, sent immediately after the donation is processed, will be a donation receipt with a small thank-you note attached.
 The second will be a longer, more personalized letter that speaks to their donation’s impact.

-Beyond those two thank-you letters, there’s a third instance where you should be saying “thank you” during your year-end appeal, and that’s within the appeal itself.
+You already know this.
+But, beyond those two thank-you letters, there’s a third instance where you should be saying “thank you” during your year-end appeal, and that’s within the appeal itself.

 From the beginning of your year-end giving letter, thank your donors for their past support and all the great things that have happened because of them.
 Once you’ve said thank you, you can invite them to continue supporting your organization in the future.